AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/creating-an-email/send-a-sample-email.md

 # Send a Sample Email {#send-a-sample-email}

 It's quick and easy to send samples of an email.
-To send a dynamic content email, see&nbsp; [Preview an Email with Dynamic Content](../../../../product-docs/email-marketing/general/functions-in-the-editor/preview-an-email-with-dynamic-content.md).
+To send a dynamic content email, see  [Preview an Email with Dynamic Content](../../../../product-docs/email-marketing/general/functions-in-the-editor/preview-an-email-with-dynamic-content.md).

 >[!NOTE]
 >